-Yoga means Union, to yolk.
-The Clubbell Yoga practice is a modern expression of the yolking of two very effective ancient systems, eastern Club swinging and Hatha Yoga.
+Yoga means Union, to yoke.
+The Clubbell Yoga practice is a modern expression of the yoking of two very effective ancient systems, eastern Club swinging and Yoga asana.
 Yoga means many different things to many different people, and many ‘yogis’ follow a specific lineage that resonates with them.
 We recognize that Yoga can be a spiritual practice, it can be a devotional practice, and it can be a physical practice that leads to other intellectual studies.

 My personal yoga journey has taken me to some really amazing places in the world.
 I have chanted, meditated, practiced handstands, headstands and pranayama.
 I have done a vision quest, gone on retreats, fasted, cleansed, etc. All of the things that define the subculture of yoga, I am privy to and I completely respect those that identify with being a yoga purist.
 However, at the end of the day, I need my Clubbells to fully express my yoga.

 Clubbell Yoga is a practice of strength and intelligent movement.
 It is non dogmatic, but open to interpretations that arise from reaching the flow state.
 It is grounded in precision, anatomical alignment and breath.
 The practice itself is empowering, graceful and challenging.

 This fusion is a reunion of strength and yoga.
 Clubbells are a unique prop in that the majority of the weight is distributed above the handle, therefore when held upright it requires more muscle activation in the shoulder girdle muscles, postural muscles and core to keep it steady.
 It is different than holding a small dumbbell, where the skeletal structure take most of the weight.